izuzak/noam/README.md

 Noam is developed by [Ivan Zuzak](http://ivanzuzak.info) &lt;izuzak@gmail.com&gt; and [Ivan Budiselic](https://github.com/ibudiselic).
 Contributors: [Vedrana Jankovic](http://vedri.ca/).

 Noam is built with many awesome open-source projects:
+* [structure.js](https://github.com/ibudiselic/structure.js) - used for its JS hashtable implementation
 * [cli-table](https://github.com/LearnBoost/cli-table) - used for drawing ascii tables in the command-line version of noam
 * [jQuery](http://jquery.com/) - used for the FSM Web application playgrounds
 * [NodeJS](http://nodejs.org/) - used for running the command-line version of noam